elsampsa/valkka-live/docs/index.rst

 - Create custom graphical interfaces with Python3 and Qt
 - Works with stock OnVif compliant IP cameras
 - Designed for massive video streaming - view and analyze simultaneously a large number of IP cameras
+- Streams are decoded once and only once: same stream can be passed to several machine vision routines without extra overhead
 - Create video streaming desktop programs with advanced features using our commercial modules

 Valkka Live is based on the `valkka library <https://elsampsa.github.io/valkka-examples/>`_.